-This guide, presented by FalconClaw, details the advantages of snowshoes over skis for general winter warfare.
-The presenter, an experienced tactical instructor, highlights snowshoes' ease of use, superior maneuverability in rough terrain and vegetation, and the critical benefit of keeping hands free for weapon handling.
-Snowshoes are also noted for their portability and reduced training requirements compared to skis.
+This guide, presented by FalconClaw, details the tactical advantages of snowshoes over skis for winter warfare.
+The presenter, an experienced tactical instructor, emphasizes snowshoes' simplicity, superior maneuverability in rough terrain and vegetation, and their benefit to combat readiness by freeing hands for weapon handling.
+Snowshoes are also noted for their portability.

 Gun Laws by State